Electric Brae, Scotland Travel Guide

 Located in South Ayrshire, Scotland

 Electric Brae is conveniently accessible by various transportation options in South Ayrshire, Scotland.
-If you're flying in, Edinburgh Airport is approximately 66.8 miles (107.4 km) away from South Ayrshire.
+If you're flying in, Edinburgh Airport is approximately 66.8 miles (107.4 km) away from the region center.
 From there, you can easily reach Electric Brae by taxi or shuttle.

 For those already in South Ayrshire, buses, taxis, and walking are viable options to reach Electric Brae, which is located 8.2 miles (13.3 km) from the city center.
-You can also rent a car and drive to Electric Brae, providing flexibility to explore at your leisure.
-Its exact address is A719, Maybole KA19 8JR, UK, Scotland.
+Its exact address is A719, Maybole KA19 8JR, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at Electric Brae!